vefunder/protocol-research-review/articles/liquity/Asset Risk Assessment - bLUSD.md

 Impermanent loss resulting from the price volatility of bLUSD, and the opportunity cost resulting from negligible trading activities are risks that shouldn't be overlooked.

-Risks associated with stability pool investment (B.Protocol/Yearn) and LUSD price can be considered as black swan events but cannot be ignored.
+Risks associated with stability pool investment into B.Protocol and LUSD price can be considered as black swan events but cannot be ignored.
+B.Protocol has been extensively audited, including the [integration with Liquity](https://github.com/Fixed-Point-Solutions/published-work/blob/master/SmartContractAudits/FPS_B.AMM_Liquity_Assessment_FINAL.pdf), however there exists the possibility of economic black swan (liquidation failure leading to losses) or technical black swan (smart contract bug).

+Overall, Chicken Bonds accomplish a high degree of trustlessness, given the complexity of the product.
+This should be a consolation to users who surely have the egregious failures of CeFi trust assumptions fresh in their minds.
+This is, nevertheless, an experimental product, and users should take time to understand the Chicken Bond mechanics, and the risks involved.

 _**The core purpose of this report is to make users aware of the product/services and its risks.
 This should not, in any way, be treated as financial/investment advice.**_